-- 1. Surveys -- Restricted Areas: - Survey at the end of each day of use all areas where radiopharmaceuticals are routinely prepared for use or administered.
+1. Surveys -- Restricted Areas:

+- a.
+Survey at the end of each day of use all areas where radiopharmaceuticals are routinely prepared for use or administered.
 If diagnostic administrations are occasionally made in patients' rooms (e.g. Tc-99m labeled bone scan, or heart agents) and special care is taken to remove all paraphernalia, those rooms need not be surveyed. - b.
-Survey at least once each week all areas where radiopharmaceuticals or radioactive wastes are stored. - c.
+Survey at least once each week all areas where radiopharmaceuticals or radioactive wastes are stored - c.
 In areas where only small quantities of gamma-emitting radioactive material are processed (less than 200 microcuries at a time), survey monthly with a radiation survey meter. - d.
-In sealed source and brachytherapy storage areas, survey quarterly with a radiation survey meter. - e.
+Survey quarterly in sealed source storage areas with a radiation survey meter. - e.
 The wearer should survey protective clothing after use if significant contamination is possible.
 Contaminated clothing should be removed before leaving a restricted work area.
 Hands should be washed and surveyed.
 Personal clothing should also be surveyed before leaving the restricted areas.
-Any contamination above expected levels should be reported to the RSO. - 2.
-Surveys -- Unrestricted Areas:
+Any contamination above expected levels should be reported to the RSO.

+2. Surveys -- Unrestricted Areas: